Crochet: Materials

-Crochet hook
+Crochet hook types

-The crochet hook comes in many sizes and materials, such as bone, bamboo, aluminium, plastic, and steel.
+The crochet hook comes in many sizes and materials.
 Because sizing is categorized by the diameter of the hook's shaft, a crafter aims to create stitches of a certain size in order to reach a particular gauge specified in a given pattern.
 If gauge is not reached with one hook, another is used until the stitches made are the needed size.
 Crafters may have a preference for one type of hook material over another due to aesthetic appeal, yarn glide, or hand disorders such as arthritis, where bamboo or wood hooks are favored over metal for the perceived warmth and flexibility during use.
 Hook grips and ergonomic hook handles are also available to assist crafters.

+Aluminum, bamboo, and plastic crochet hooks are available from 2.25 to 30 millimeters in size, or from B-1 to T/X in American sizing.
+Artisan-made hooks are often made of hand-turned woods, sometimes decorated with semi-precious stones or beads.

-Steel crochet hooks range in size from 0.4 to 3.5 millimeters, or from 00 to 16 in American sizing.
+Steel crochet hooks are sized in a reverse manner – the higher the number, the smaller the hook.
+They range in size from 0.9 to 2.7 millimeters, or from 14 to 00 in American sizing.
 These hooks are used for fine crochet work such as doilies and lace.

-Aluminium, bamboo, and plastic crochet hooks are available from 2.5 to 19 millimeters in size, or from B to S in American sizing.

-Artisan-made hooks are often made of hand-turned woods, sometimes decorated with semi-precious stones or beads.

 Crochet hooks used for Tunisian crochet are elongated and have a stopper at the end of the handle, while double-ended crochet hooks have a hook on both ends of the handle.
-There is also a double hooked apparatus called a Cro-hook that has become popular.

-A hairpin loom is often used to create lacy and long stitches, known as hairpin lace.
+Tunisian crochet hooks are shaped without a fat thumb grip and thus can hold many loops on the hook at a time without stretching some to different heights than others (Solovan).
+There is also a double hooked tool called a Cro-hook.
 While this is not in itself a hook, it is a device used in conjunction with a crochet hook to produce stitches.